TheNerdyHamster/blog/content/posts/monitoring-with-azure.md

 | render   areachart
 ```

-This query is taken from there sample queries and can be built on, such as show it in a `areachart` or a `barchart`...
+This query is taken from their sample queries and can be built on, such as show it in an `area chart` or a `bar chart`...
-But here we gather information about how many failed requests we had since start and how many users got impacted by it.
+But here we gather information about how many failed requests we had since the start and how many users got impacted by it.
-We could also fetch with in a time period if needed.
+We could also fetch within a period of time if needed.
 ```
 requests
 | where success == false